cgarren/spotifydata/README.md

 * pie shart of genres (group similar ones to get a better idea of overall makeup?
 ML?)
 * Number of unique artists/albums
 * Put stats in playlist boxes on playlist select page for easy comparison
-* Make genres clickable and to go every noise at once
+* Make genres clickable and to go every noise at once/maybe in the future have separate genre pages that can pull from ENAO with full playable songs for dicovery

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist